-According to the 2015-2020 Dietary Guidelines for Americans, a healthy diet limits the amount of calories people should consume from added sugars and saturated fat.
-Does that mean no desserts?
+According to the 2020-2025 Dietary Guidelines for Americans, a healthy eating plan should limit the amount of calories from added sugars and saturated fat.
+But does that mean no desserts?

-While many baked goods are a major source of both added sugars and saturated fat, dessert still can be an enjoyable part of a full and well-balanced eating pattern.
-Follow these tips for delicious baked goods with more healthy nutrients and less added sugar and saturated fat.
+While many baked goods are a major source of both added sugars and solid fats, dessert still can be an enjoyable part of a well-balanced eating pattern.
+Follow these tips for delicious baked goods with more nutrients and less added sugar and saturated fat.

 Watch Portion Size

-Keeping portion sizes in check is a primary strategy for healthfully incorporating baked goods into a healthy eating pattern.
+Keeping portion sizes in check is a primary strategy for incorporating baked goods into a healthful eating pattern.
 Make portion control easier by preparing miniature desserts such as mini-cupcakes.
 Or cut brownies and sheet cakes into two-inch squares and portion cookie dough using a one-tablespoon scoop.

 Use high-quality ingredients for a more flavorful product that will satisfy cravings even with smaller portions.
 For example, use vanilla beans instead of extract, opt for high-quality chocolate and make sure your spices are fresh for the boldest flavor.